Annette (film): Production

 It was announced in November 2016 that Carax was set to make his first English language film, with Adam Driver, Rooney Mara and Rihanna in talks to star in the film.
 Filming was scheduled to begin in spring 2017.
 In March 2017, Amazon Studios acquired the film, but Mara and Rihanna were not involved in the project.
-Carax originally envisioned Joaquin Phoenix for the role of Henry McHenry, he was scheduled to meet with Carax, but he was too shy.
+Carax originally envisioned Joaquin Phoenix for the role of Henry McHenry; he was scheduled to meet with Carax, but was too shy.
 In May, Michelle Williams was cast to replace Mara, with filming then due to begin in July.
 Production on the film stalled, with the screenwriters Ron and Russell Mael attributing the delay to Driver's commitments to Star Wars.
 Filming was moved to begin in summer 2019.

 Development resumed on the project in May 2019, with Marion Cotillard now cast to replace Williams.
 In October 2019, Simon Helberg joined the cast.

 Filming began in August 2019, with shooting taking place in Los Angeles, Brussels and Bruges and at locations in Germany including Münster, Cologne and Bonn.
 Production concluded in November 2019.
 In January 2020, it was announced that the Belgian singer Angèle was cast in an undisclosed role.

 Music

 The first song from the score and soundtrack, "So May We Start", was released as a single on 28 May 2021.

 The film's stars, while not trained, do most of their own singing.
 Cotillard has sung in previous film roles and has had a musical career outside film, and Driver has sung in previous film roles as well.

 A second single, "We Love Each Other So Much", was released via streaming on 25 June 2021.
-The soundtrack Annette (Cannes Edition - Selections from the Motion Picture Soundtrack) was released on CD and vinyl on MasterWorks / Milan label by Sony Music: it contains 15 tracks.
+The soundtrack Annette (Cannes Edition – Selections from the Motion Picture Soundtrack) was released on CD and vinyl on MasterWorks / Milan label by Sony Music: it contains 15 tracks.
 The Unlimited Edition: The Original Movie Soundtrack was released digitally and as a double CD shortly after and contains virtually all of the music from the movie as well as demos.